 In the above case, we have paired Vivo V20 with Realme Wireless Buds Pro that supports LDAC.
 Since the LDAC option is greyed out, we are judging that our phone doesn’t support it.
 Vivo V20, however, supports Qualcomm’s AptX audio, but that isn’t supported by the Realme Wireless Buds Pro – so that option ends up being greyed out as well.

 Check transmission Codec, Bitrate, and Sampling rate

-Using developer options, you can not only check the transmission codec supported but also check supported bit-rate and sampling rate.
-The process detailed above will not reveal the full list of supported Bluetooth Codecs for your phone, but it’s the best you can get for now without rooting your phone.
+Using developer options, you can not only check the transmission codec supported but also check the supported bit-rate and sampling rate.
+The process detailed above will not reveal the full list of supported Bluetooth Codecs for your phone, which is why Method 2 mentioned below is more reliable but requires basic knowledge of operating ADB terminal.